La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

   > **mi ba vitke le mamta .a le tamne**
   >_I'll visit the mother or the cousin._

-  Note that **.a** can also be translated as _at least one of the two values_ and thus leaves open the possibility that I will get round to visiting both of them at some point.
+  Note that **.a** can also be translated as _at least one of the two values_, and thus leaves open the possibility that I will get around to visiting both of them at some point.

 - **ti .e ta** = _this and that_

   > **mi ralte le pa gerku .e le re mlatu**
   >_I've got a dog and two cats._
-  >`I keep one dog and two cat.`
+  >`I keep one dog and two cats.`

 - **ti .o ta** = _either this and that, or none_

   > **mi ba vitke le mamta .o le tamne**
-  >_I will visit either both the mother and the cousin, or none of them_
+  >_I will visit either both the mother and the cousin, or none of them._

 - **ti .u ta** = _this, and perhaps that_, _this whether or not that_